patternfly/training-scenarios/react-charts/area-chart/step2.md

-Now you will create a simple area chart.
+Create a simple area chart.

 1) <strong>Navigate to the `src` folder and open `src/App.js`{{open}}</strong>

-2) <strong>Next, set up the general structure of the chart and the necessary import statements.</strong>
+2) <strong>Set up the general structure of the chart and the necessary import statements.</strong>

 Copy the following code into the `App.js` file, replacing all of the content there: